-The GSG Board of Trustees is comprised of eight Trustees, including a Chair and Vice Chair.
-Together, these leaders represent six countries and four continents.
+The GSG Board of Trustees is comprised of ten Trustees, including a Chair and Vice Chair.
+Together, these leaders represent eight countries and four continents.

 The global leadership of our Board is crucial to our movement’s success.
 Our Trustees bring the innovative vision and energy they have demonstrated in their home countries to leading our global movement.
 Learn more about their work by clicking on their profiles below.

 Sir Ronald Cohen, Chair